cirruslabs/cirrus-ci-docs/docs/examples.md

 Yarn v2 (also known as Yarn Berry), has a different way of caching packages.
 It stores all packages inside the repository, as files that should be committed.
-This means that as long as you upload these files once you update your `package.json` and lockfile, you should be able to just use Yarn without even needing to run `yarn install`.
+This means that as long as you upload these files once you update your `package.json` and `yarn.lock`, you should be able to just use Yarn without even needing to run `yarn install`.

 To run tests, it would look like this: